ritesh310304/SQL-Project/README.md

 ## Contribution
-I, **<a href="https://www.linkedin.com/in/jaiswalchitransh/" target="_blank">Chitransh Jaiswal</a>** developed this Project Individually.
+I, **[Chitransh Jaiswal](https://www.linkedin.com/in/jaiswalchitransh/)** developed this Project Individually.
 I was responsible for all aspects of the project, including design, development, testing, and documentation.
 Contributions to improve the efficiency, readability, or functionality of the code are welcome.
 To contribute:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).